archethic-foundation/collection-generator-cli/README.md

-# Collection Generaot CLI 🔥
+# Collection Generator CLI 🔥

 Welcome to Collection Generator CLI, this repository lets you generate, upload and mint NFT collection on Archethic Public Blockchain.